-The announcement came just three months after the Kardashians announced that Keeping Up With the Kardashians would end after Season 20, which will air sometime in early 2021.
-We are beyond grateful to all of you who’ve watched us for all of these years — through the good times, the bad times, the happiness, the tears, and the many relationships and children.
+The original series announcement came just three months after the Kardashians revealed that KUWTK would end after Season 20.
+“We are beyond grateful to all of you who’ve watched us for all of these years — through the good times, the bad times, the happiness, the tears, and the many relationships and children.
 We’ll forever cherish the wonderful memories and countless people we’ve met along the way,” Kim Kardashian wrote on Instagram at the time.
 “This show made us who we are and I will be forever in debt to everyone who played a role in shaping our careers and changing our lives forever.”

-When Will The Kardashians’ New Shows Premiere?
+When Will The Kardashians’ New Show Premiere?

 Are They Making More Reality Shows?

-Will They Ever Bring Back KUWTK?
+Will They Bring Back KUWTK?

-Probably not.
-Kris told KUWTK producer Ryan Seacrest back in September that the family was looking to “take a minute and breathe and everybody slow down a bit.”
+Kris told KUWTK producer Ryan Seacrest in September that the family was looking to “take a minute and breathe and everybody slow down a bit.”
 She also said that it felt like the right time to end the show.
 “Not slow down professionally, but just you know figure out what our next steps are,” she added.

 Around the same time, a source close to the family told Entertainment Tonight that it simply became too much for everyone to balance their filming schedule with their growing families and other work commitments.
 “There was no big reason why the family decided to end KUWTK,” the source told the outlet.
 “The kids who started the show now have their own kids and it’s getting very hard to film all together or get enough footage separately.”